Nathan Birch on Bitcoin, Gold & Silver: Which one should you buy?

 All the other markets are in a bubble.
 The stock market has insolvent zombie companies going for all-time highs.
 Property prices are going through the roof, which is great, but ultimately our currency is crashing.

 Could cryptocurrency stave off hyperinflation for another 10 years?
 Who knows, they might be artificially keeping silver low, and pumping up Bitcoin, so the whole economy doesn’t implode.

 Remember the basics

-A lot of smart investors like to hedge their bets, to be diversified, to have a sustainable portfolio and, most importantly, to keep cashflow coming in.
+A lot of smart investors like to hedge their bets, to be diversified, to have a sustainable investment portfolio and, most importantly, to keep cashflow coming in.
 They want more cash coming in so they can keep expanding their base.
 Look at what we’re talking about in this article.
 Gold and silver don’t give you cashflow.
 Cryptocurrency has some potential for that but it is still very volatile.